warner/petmail/docs/build.md

 * `python setup.py install`

-This may require root access, and may not be as safe as `safe_develop` (for example, the "install" command does not know how to check hashes on dependency tarballs).
+This may require root access.
 You might also try `pip install petmail` to download the current release, or `pip install .` from an unpacked source tree.
 You can also do any of these from within a virtualenv, or you could use `pip install --user petmail` to install them to your home directory instead of site-wide.

 ## Normal Users: Running From A Packaged Application